margheritabattistotti/opt_robot_scheduling-withADP/README.md

 ```bash
 Mio/input_data
 ```
- folder, where are partially hidden.
- They contain info on the problem setting: graph, nodes, arches; and info on objects and trays.
+ folder.
+There are mainly pkl files containing info on the problem setting: graph, nodes, arches; and info on objects and trays.

 #### Files
 Data are uploaded in all files where needed.